Authentication (REST)

 Warning: Do not send your private key.
 Keep it secure at all times.
 Anyone with access to your private key could make unapproved changes to your domain.

-Note: If the email address from which you send the request is unregistered at Broadsign, you will receive a bounce-back email.
+Note: If the email address from which you send the request is unregistered at Broadsign Community, you will receive a bounce-back email.
 You will need to have a registered contact from your organization contact us to register the email.

 - Receive the signed certificate and the public key fingerprint from Broadsign.